Why buy an electric car?

 Whilst still a work in progress, the UK’s EV charging network is evolving quickly.

 Depreciation on premium EVs can be considerably less than ICE equivalents

 The first generations of modern EVs suffered from significant depreciation, with people worried about how the batteries used in them would cope with long-term use, leading to a small second-hand market.
 However, time has shown that EV batteries degrade very slowly, and the technology is improving all of the time to make this even less of an issue with each new generation.
 Because of this, the latest EVs are showing that they don’t actually depreciate in the same way as ICE cars and can hold a higher percentage of their value for much longer than used to be the case.

 Fuel & running cost savings

 With less moving parts, EVs are less complex to service and maintain mechanically than ICE vehicles, so usually have cheaper services.
-Savings can also be made on vehicle tax, with pure electric vehicles paying nothing at all at the time of writing.
+Savings can also be made on vehicle tax, with pure electric vehicles paying nothing at all – and in particular, not having mounting fuel costs!